anish-lakkapragada/moments-of-clarity/_posts/2023-03-25-why-I-enjoy-school.markdown

 > Writing this with a C in APLAC lmao.

 Our school recently encountered a power outage where we got a good amount time off from school.
-Of course while this was normal, I was surprised to see how prevalent the belief that students-must-hate-school stuck.
-Everybody cheered because there was less school, as if the fact that school was bad was dogma.
+When the announcement came, I was surprised to see how prevalent the belief that students-must-hate-school stuck (I am somewhat guilty of this, but in my defense it meant I didn't have a quiz tomorrow).
+Everybody cheered because there was less school, as if the fact that school was bad was dogma and self-evident.
 Well, I don't hate school and thus here this ~~💩post~~ goes.

 ## Meeting People